Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 | **5** | 0% | 0% | 0% | 0% | 100% | 0% |
 | **6** | 1% | 0% | 1% | 0% | 0% | 98% |

-As described in Part B of the Appendix, the aim of the program is to relocate citizens from regions 2, 4 and 6 towards regions 1 and 3.
+As described in [Region Analysis](#region-analysis), the aim of the program is to relocate citizens from regions 2, 4 and 6 towards regions 1 and 3.
 For regions 4 and 6, we have assumed a 2% relocation rate while region 2 has a doubled assumed relocation rate of 4%.

 The rates were chosen through mainly experimentation.
 The rates are meant to reflect an optimal relocation rate that achieves a balance between lowering displacement costs, while still being a reasonable amount of relocation for the government to achieve.
 Additionally, the doubled relocation rate for region 2 is justified due to the increased emphasis on region 2 in the program design from section 2.
 Region 2 is getting double the incentive of region 4 and 6 and hence a double relocation rate would be in alignment with that program specification.